 - This event has passed.

-This two-day comprehensive course will provide attendees with the skills needed to manage the risk of re-identification when clinical trial data is shared for secondary purposes.
+In this two-day comprehensive course, The Anonymization Methodology for Clinical Trials Data, will provide attendees with the skills needed to manage the risk of re-identification when clinical trial data is shared for secondary purposes.
 Multiple techniques and controls are covered to ensure that the risk is very small and defensible in the eyes of regulators.
-We will go through a series of case studies of anonymizing data sets, and discuss specific concerns and issues with small data sets and rare diseases.
+Contemporary standards for anonymizing clinical trial data will be covered, such as IOM and PhUSE.
+We will go through a series of case studies on anonymizing datasets and discuss specific concerns and issues with small datasets and rare diseases.